-SEBV is primarily engaged in getting product registrations in Europe and procuring orders for supplies from india. it did not have any significant operations during the year ended May 31, 2014.
+SEBV is primarily engaged in getting product registrations in Europe and procuring orders for supplies from India.
+It did not have any significant operations during the year ended March 31, 2016.

 i) Sabero Argentina SA (SA)

-j) Sabero Organics Mexico SA de CV (SOM)
+j) Coromandel Agronegocios De Mexico SA de CV (CAM)

-SOM is primarily engaged in getting product registrations in Mexico and procuring orders for supplies from india. it incurred a net loss of Peso 2.64 million (equivalent to Rs.
-1.21 crore) for the year ended December 31, 2014.
+During the financial year, name of subsidiary viz.
+Sabero Organics Mexico SA De CV was changed to Coromandel Agronegocios De Mexico SA de CV.
+CAM is primarily engaged in getting product registrations in Mexico and procuring orders for supplies from India.
+It made a net profit of Peso 3.56 million (equivalent to Rs.
+1.44 crore) for the year ended December 31, 2015.

 Joint Venture Companies

-The Joint Venture Company, formed to set up a Water Soluble Fertilisers (WSF) Plant at Kakinada, Andhra Pradesh, has earned a total income of Rs.
-63.39 crore for the year ended March 31, 2015 and the net Profit was Rs.
-2.02 crore.
+CSQM manufactures Water Soluble Fertilisers (WSF) at Kakinada, Andhra Pradesh and offers Speciality Nutrition Solutions to institutional clients.
+During the year, the JV launched WSF product `Speedfol Cotton SP` and undertook efficacy trials for developing other crop solutions.
+The JV Company has earned a total income of Rs.
+45.84 crore for the year ended March 31, 2016 and the net Profit was Rs.
+1.51 crore.

-The Joint Venture Company based in Singapore was formed for leveraging opportunities for rock phosphate mining/ sourcing. it incurred a loss of US $ 0.15 million (equivalent to Rs.
-0.94 crore) for the year ended December 31, 2014.
+CGPL, a Joint Venture Company based in Singapore was formed for leveraging opportunities for rock phosphate mining.
+It incurred a loss of US $ 0.10 million (equivalent to ` 0.67 crore) for the year ended March 31, 2016.

 a) Tunisian Indian Fertilisers S.A., Tunisia (TIFERT)